Beskuee/RunningChallenge/README.md

 ***************************************************************************************
 For developpers:
--install node dependencies with command: >npm install -run mongoDB (on port 27017) in a terminal with command: >mongod
+-install node dependencies with command: >npm install -./server/config/config.js allow you to set your own config depending on the environment -run mongoDB (on port 27017) in a terminal with command: >mongod

 choose the script of interest: